bennywee/markr/README.md

 **3) Dealing with duplicate documents**

 Part of the product requirements is dealing with duplicate document scans (and to take the highest obtained and available scores).
 I chose to upsert (update and insert) the database table when this occurs.
-Line 9 onwards in `insert.sql` contains logic to handle an instance when a document is scanned twice (i.e when the primary key is duplicated).
+Line 9 onwards in `app/insert.sql` contains logic to handle an instance when a document is scanned twice (i.e when the primary key is duplicated).

 ## Alternative solution design
 An alternative approach to the database design would be to follow an ELT pattern.
 This approach would deal with points 2) and 3) in a different way.
 At a high level: